sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ibm.rst

 Theta wall function type -4 requires look up tables of time (s), surface temperature (K), and Obhukhov length (m), stored in ``inflowDatabase/mesoscaleData/time``, ``inflowDatabase/mesoscaleData/surfTemp`` and ``inflowDatabase/mesoscaleData/L``, respectively.
 All vectors should have the same size.
+Notably, these wall functions are the same as the ones described in :ref:`boundary-subsection`.

+.. _non-static-ibm-subsubsubsection:

 Non-Static IBM
 --------------

-The first two entries in the table are required, for each object, for all kinds of non-static body motion.
-The remaining entries are specific to the type of motion listed in the header.
+When the `bodyMotion` flag is not set to *static* inside a body's specific dictionary, it means that the IBM can move within the domain.
+In this case, the additional entries reported in the following table are required.
+The first two entries are mandatory for all motions, while the remaining entries are specific to the type of motion.

 .. table::
    :widths: 30, 20, 50